 Derek Horgan

-Flagship Commercial Branch Manager Cork at Bank of Ireland Patrick St the home of Work Bench in Cork.
-I have held a wide variety of management roles in various sectors of Bank of Ireland, including Innovation, Tech & Regional roles.
+Derek is the Branch Manager with Bank of Ireland in Cork and has held a wide variety of management roles in various sectors of Bank of Ireland, including Innovation, Tech & Regional roles.

 A strong influential business leader with the ability to inspire and motivate others, a passion for putting customers at the heart of the business, highly effective leader of change in a dynamic and changing environment, with a relentless determination to deliver business success.